IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 | One father said that two weeks' paid parental leave on the birth of a child would be ideal...
 This would enable mothers to return to work and fathers to be primary caregivers early in a child's life. | One father said that two weeks' paid parental leave on the birth of a child would be ideal...
 This would enable fathers to be primary caregivers early in a child's life and mothers to return to work. | Focusing on fathers, in a section about fathers.                                   |
 | Men's Health: Men tend to have higher mortality rates\...
 Women, on the other hand, tend to have higher morbidity rates, especially as they age.                                                        | Men's Health: Men tend to have higher mortality rates...
 Men tend to have lower morbidity rates, especially as they age.                                                                                | Focusing on men in the men's health section.                                       |

-> Examples of minimising language: Quotes adapted from the Commission's 2010 report: *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*
+Table 8.1: Examples of minimising language: Quotes adapted from the Commission's 2010 report: *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*

 # Chapter 9 - Prioritisation & Vulnerable Groups